Directional Tutorial¶

 -

-In the principal-matching mode, the rotations are reconstructed from the field, without prior knowledge of the polar-prescribed rotations from the previous mode.
-The large rotation between adjacent faces is lost, which gives rise to a “singularity party”: many perceived singularities or a lower index.
+Principal-matching mode: The rotations are reconstructed from the field, without prior knowledge of the prescribed singularity from the polar mode.
+The large rotations between adjacent faces are aliased, giving rise to a “singularity party”: many perceived singularities or a lower index.

 -

-Alternating: the polar mode, the principal-matching mode, and the Cartesian mode.
+Left to right: the polar mode, the principal-matching mode, and the Cartesian mode.

 203 Combing¶

 Given a matching (in this case, principal matching), it is possible to “comb” the field.
-That is, re-index each face (keeping the CCW order), so that the vector indexing aligns perfectly with the matching to the neighbors—then, the new matching on the dual edges becomes trivially zero.
-This operation is important in order to prepare a directional field for integration, for instance.
+That is, re-index the vectors in each tangent space (keeping the CCW order), so that the vector indexing aligns perfectly with the matching to the neighbors—then, the new matching on the dual edges becomes trivially zero.
+This operation is important in order to prepare a directional field for integration.
 In the presence of singularities, the field can only be combed up to a forest of paths that connect between singularities, also known as seams.
-Note that such paths do not necessarily cut the mesh into a simply-connected patch, but may only connects subgroups of singularities with indices adding up to an integer; as a trivial example, a 1-vector field is always trivially combed, even in the presence of integral singularities, and the set of seams is zero.
-The combing is done through the function directional::combing()
+Note that such paths do not necessarily cut the mesh into a simply-connected patch, but may only connect subgroups of singularities with indices adding up to an integer; as a trivial example, a 1-vector field is always trivially combed, even in the presence of integral singularities, and the set of seams is empty.
+The combing is done through the function directional::combing().
+The matching in the output combedField is already set to the trivial matching in the combed regions, and the correct matching across the seam.

 Chapter 3: Cartesian Methods¶